 Learn more about the haunted Grand Old lady Hotel (formerly Balsam Mountain Inn)

-Brunswick Inn can be traced back to at least the middle of the 1800s, so it is not at all surprising that surprising that there are some spirit still lingering here.
-One of the spirits that is said to haunt the inn is the ghost of a man named Tony.
+Brunswick Inn can be traced back to at least the middle of the 1800s, so it is not at all surprising that there are some spirits still lingering here.
+One of the spirits that are said to haunt the inn is the ghost of a man named Tony.
 Apparently, Tony was a riverboat harpist who drowned during a visit in 1882.
 He is still lingering in the hotel and delights in playing tricks on the staff!